clintmann/exchange-monitor/README.md

 This microservice was deployed onto the [Heroku](https://www.heroku.com/) cloud platform.

-Here is a fantastic [example](https://github.com/datademofun/heroku-basic-flask) of how to deploy a Python Flask application onto Heroku.
+Here is a fantastic [example](https://github.com/datademofun/heroku-basic-flask) of how to deploy a Python Flask application onto Heroku via ther Heroku toolbelt.

 ### Heroku deploy via GUI